loxilb-io/kube-loxilb/README.md

 - externalCIDR : CIDR or IPAddress range to allocate addresses from.
 By default address allocated are shared for different services(shared Mode)
 - externalCIDR6 : Ipv6 CIDR or IPAddress range to allocate addresses from.
 By default address allocated are shared for different services(shared Mode)
 - monitor : Enable liveness probe for the LB end-points (default : unset)
-- setBGP : Use BGP to advertise this service (default :false).
+- setBGP : Use specified BGP AS-ID to advertise this service.
+If not specified BGP will be disabled.
 Please check [here](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/integrate_bgp_eng.md) how it works.
 - setLBMode : 0, 1, 2
   0 - default (only DNAT, preserves source-IP)
   1 - onearm (source IP is changed to load balancer’s interface IP)